 From there, OpenBiome processes donations that meet a minimum set of standards.
-To date, there’s never been an issue with any of OpenBiome’s FMT preparations.
-But they still hold back a portion of each donation for testing in case a problem ever does occur.
+To date, there’s never been an issue with any of the organization’s FMT preparations.
+However, they still hold back a portion of each donation for testing in case a problem ever does occur.

 Donors are also free to leave the program whenever they please.
-The average donor sticks around for four to six months, although they’ve had some donors that have lasted for years.
+The average donor sticks around for four to six months, although some people have lasted for years.

 The Benefits of Stool Donation for Money

 Attracting and retaining donors can be a difficult business, so OpenBiome works hard to keep their donors happy.
 One part of that program inolves generous compensation.
-For each accepted donation, OpenBiome rewards donors with $40.
+For each accepted stool donation, OpenBiome rewards donors with $40.
 They also use a stamp card to reward donors for good behavior.
 Each time you drop off a donation, go through a screening, or notify them of a health issue, you’ll get a stamp.
 Collect 10 stamps, and you’ll get a $25 gift card.
-Over the course of a year, that adds up to over $11,000 if you donate five times a week!
+If you donate five times a week, that adds up to over $11,000 over the course of a year!

 Aside from the financial windfall, you can also be proud helping people suffering from devastating C. difficile infections and promote microbiota research.
 “They’re not just donating because they’re compensated,” says Ling.
 “Your daily routine is saving lives.
 Every one of their stool samples could treat up to five or ten patients.
 That’s really incredible.”